SUSE-Cloud/automation/hostscripts/upgrade-scale/README.md

 #   are cleared after ~60sec so the reboot needs to fit in this window (i.e. whole pre-reboot phase of installation can't take more
 #   than 60sec or the pxe boot override will expire).
 crowbarctl node list --plain | grep pending$ | cut -d' ' -f2 | xargs -i sh -c 'echo {}; crowbarctl node allocate {} && ssh -o StrictHostKeyChecking=no {} ipmitool chassis bootdev pxe'
-# wait until nodes are installed, reboot and transition to ready
+# wait until nodes are installed, rebooted and transition to ready

 # set aliases
 count=0